Experience true Nordic winter with these Iceland and Canada tours!

 Guide information: All tours meet or exceed the industry standard for guides to client ratios.
 Tours with 5 or more guests will have two guides.
 Tours with fewer guests will typically have a single guide and may have a second guide.
 All guides are certified in wilderness first aid and guiding experience and certifications relative to the tour type.

-Restrictions: Moderate level of fitness is recommended.
+Restrictions: A moderate level of fitness is recommended.
 Novice paddlers are welcome.
 Easy flat water lake paddling.

-Weather: Average summer temperatures are between 15 and 25 degrees Celsius, with temperatures in the fall usually in the 5 to 15 degree Celsius range.
+Weather: Average summer temperatures are between 15 and 25 degrees Celsius, with temperatures in the fall usually in the 5 to 15 degrees Celsius range.

-You’ll be wondering whether this is indeed a canoeing expedition as the two longest portages along the circuit are today.
-The portages are made easier by the use of specially designed carts which allow canoes and some equipment to be wheeled between lakes.
+We have our orientation for the park as a large group, then set off after packing our gear.
+You'll be wondering whether this is indeed a canoeing expedition as the two longest portages along the circuit are today.
+The portages are made easier by the use of specially designed carts which allow canoes and a some equipment to be wheeled between lakes.
 The first portage is to Kibbee Lake.
 Kibbee Lake is a short lake, only 2.4 km long.
 Just the ideal length to begin to work on technique and acclimatizing muscles.
-Our second portage (2 km) will take us to Indian point Lake.
+Our second portage (2 km) will take us to Indianpoint Lake.
 A short paddle will bring us to our campsite at Kruger Bay.

 From Kruger Bay, Indianpoint Lake narrows and our route wanders through a small marsh.
 Beaver dams and lodges dot the area.
 The Isaac Lake portage (1.6 km) brings us to Isaac Lake, the longest lake on the circuit.
 Some of the most breathtaking alpine scenery is located along Isaac and Lanezi lakes.
 Our campsite is Wolverine Bay.